Charter Communications (Germany) Top Insiders

 1.96 Billion

 The Charter Communications' current Common Stock Shares Outstanding is estimated to increase to about 142.8 M, while Net Income Applicable To Common Shares is projected to decrease to roughly 3.3 B. Charter Communications holds a total of 126.63 Million outstanding shares.
 The majority of Charter Communications outstanding shares are owned by other corporate entities.
 These outside corporations are usually referred to as non-private investors looking to acquire positions in Charter Communications to benefit from reduced commissions.
 Consequently, institutional investors are subject to a different set of regulations than regular investors in Charter Communications.
 Please pay attention to any change in the institutional holdings of Charter Communications as this could imply that something significant has changed or is about to change at the company.
-Also note that nearly twenty-two million eight hundred ninety-four thousand nine hundred eighty-four invesors are currently shorting Charter Communications expressing very little confidence in its future performance.
+Also note that nearly twenty-two million seven hundred thirty thousand three hundred sixty-three invesors are currently shorting Charter Communications expressing very little confidence in its future performance.

 Some institutional investors establish a significant position in stocks such as Charter Communications in order to find ways to drive up its value.
 Retail investors, on the other hand, need to know that institutional holders can own millions of shares of Charter Communications, and when they decide to sell, the stock will often sell-off, which may instantly impact shareholders' value.
 So, traders who get in early or near the beginning of the institutional investor's buying cycle could potentially generate profits.